FlyingShit-XinHuang/habor-template-demo/README.md

 make
 ```

+Or you can run this demo with Docker without Golang installation.
+See [here](#docker) for more details.

 ## Run

 API key, user name and password are needed before you can run this demo.
-Or you can run this demo with Docker without Golang.
-See [here](#docker) for more details.

 ### Get help